zeta1999/korali/docs/manual/using/basics.rst

 Solver Configuration
 ---------------------------------

 Korali solvers, just like problems, also contain their own set of settings to configure.
-For example, :ref:`CMAES <module-solver-cmaes>` requires defining a *population size*, the number of samples to run per iteration.:
+For example, :ref:`CMAES <module-solver-optimizer-cmaes>` requires defining a *population size*, the number of samples to run per iteration.:

 .. code-block:: python